 SOCIETY FOR INDIAN CHILDREN'S WELFARE also referred to as SICW was born in 1979, the International Year of the Child.
-We are a non-profit social welfare organisation serving the needs of destitute women and children for over three decades.
-We are licensed by the Department of Women & Child Development, Government of West Bengal and also as a Fit Institution under the Government of India, Juvenile Justice (Care & Protection) Act 2006.
+We are a non-profit social welfare organisation serving the needs of destitute women and children for over four decades.
+We are Recognised as a Specialised Adoption Agency under Section 41 (1) of the Juvenile Justice (Care & Protection of Children) Act, 2015.

 The story has been one of love, compassion, sacrifice and the power of the human spirit to triumph against all odds.
-Our services encompass a vast spectrum from placing children with loving families to educating them, providing vocational training, ensuring medical treatment, counselling services, sponsoring paediatric heart and eye surgeries and raising funds for children afflicted with thallasemia.
+Our services encompass a vast spectrum from placing children with loving families to educating them, providing vocational training, ensuring medical treatment, counselling services and sponsoring underprivileged children for paediatric heart surgeries.

 A strong network of support from well wishers, sponsors, and donors in India and abroad has really been the foundation of our growth.
 Our journey so far has been challenging but fulfilling and we still feel that we have a million miles to go.
 The needs of helpless children are endless and every day brings a new reason to reach out to help those in need.

 We look forward to all the support and assistance that can be offered to us to help us in our endeavour.

 Through more than four decades of service and experience, The Society for Indian Children’s Welfare (SICW) has gained an insight into the pressing problems of children from marginalized backgrounds.

 Our vision has been in helping children from the most underprivileged sections of Society.
 Especially who have been abandoned and orphaned, find a fulfilling childhood with a family that loves them and provides them with all the care and support required of childhood.

 We have been working with orphan and abandoned children since our inception and shortly thereafter have also taken on children with disabilities under our wings.